Murder of Gary Triano

-Gary Lee Triano (November 6, 1943–November 1, 1996) was a millionaire real estate developer from Tucson, Arizona who was killed in Catalina Foothills by a pipe bomb explosion in his Lincoln Town Car on November 1, 1996.
-His former wife, Pamela Anne Phillips, a one-time model, real estate agent and socialite, was charged with orchestrating her ex-husband's death.
+Gary Lee Triano (November 6, 1943 – November 1, 1996) was an American real estate developer from Tucson, Arizona who was killed in Catalina Foothills by a pipe bomb explosion in his 1989 Lincoln Town Car on November 1, 1996.
+His former wife, Pamela Anne Phillips, a one-time model, real estate agent, and socialite, was charged with orchestrating her ex-husband's death.
 In a sensational trial nearly 18 years after Triano's murder, Phillips was convicted of first-degree murder and conspiracy to commit murder and was sentenced to life in prison.
 Phillips, who is now incarcerated at the Arizona State Prison Complex – Perryville, claims that Triano's death was a mob revenge killing.
-Ronald Young, who was hired by Phillips as a hit man, also was convicted and sentenced to life in prison.
+Ronald Young, who was hired by Phillips as a hit man, was also convicted and sentenced to life in prison.

 Background

 Gary Triano was a longtime Tucson, Arizona resident.
 He graduated from Rincon High School and earned a degree in accounting from the University of Arizona.
 He also attended the University of Arizona's law school.
 He married Mary Cram, and they had two children, Heather and Brian.

+In 1978, he was executive producer of the movie The Mafu Cage.

-Triano married his second wife, Pamela Phillips, on October 4, 1986 in San Diego, California.
+Triano married his second wife, Pamela Phillips, on October 4, 1986, in San Diego, California.
 During their marriage, the couple had two children, Trevor and Lois, before their bitter divorce in 1993.
 At the time of the divorce, Triano filed for Chapter 11 bankruptcy, claiming $40 million in debt after several failed business dealings regarding Indian casinos.
 Phillips moved to Aspen, Colorado with the couple's two children, where she continued her career in commercial real estate.